-Barnard -- who was featured on CNN's "The Hunt With John Walsh"
+The last U.S. sighting of Barnard was last year in Raymond, Washington.
+The fugitive was featured on CNN's "The Hunt With John Walsh"

-Barnard was featured on the United States Marshal's 15 Most Wanted List along with a $25,000 reward for information leading to his arrest.
-He was also wanted for unlawful flight to avoid prosecution.
+Barnard was featured on the U.S. Marshal's 15 Most Wanted List along with a $25,000 reward for information leading to his arrest.
+In addition to the sexual assault allegations, he was also wanted for unlawful flight to avoid prosecution.

-David Larsen, a former leader of the River Road Fellowship, said he helped Barnard set up a so-called "shepherd's camp" in the mid-1990s in Pine County to help bring more people into the church.
-Several of his congregants, including Johnson, moved to the rural area about 100 miles north of Minneapolis to be a part of the camp.
+Barnard set up a so-called "shepherd's camp" in the mid-1990s in Pine County.
+Several congregants moved to the rural area about 100 miles north of Minneapolis to be a part of the camp.

-In June of 2000, the charismatic religious leader allegedly convinced some members of his congregation to hand over their firstborn daughters to live with him in the secluded campsite.
+In June 2000, the pastor allegedly convinced some members of his congregation to hand over their firstborn daughters to live with him in a secluded campsite.

-Lindsay Tornambe's name was called and her parents allowed their 13-year-old daughter to join the group of girls at the camp, called "The Maidens," under Barnard's supervision.
-She and other congregants said the girls got up early, sewed, cooked and cleaned for Barnard.
+Lindsay Tornambe's name was called, and her parents allowed their 13-year-old daughter to join the group of girls at the camp, called "The Maidens," under Barnard's supervision.
+She and other congregants said the girls got up early, sewed, cooked and cleaned.

 "Everything that a wife would do, they did for him," Johnson said.